Taylor Momsen: Modeling

-Momsen was signed with Ford Models at a very young age: "My parents signed me up with Ford [Modeling] at the age of two.
+Momsen was signed with Ford Models at a very young age.
+She noted "My parents signed me up with Ford [Modeling] at the age of two.
 No two-year-old wants to be working, but I had no choice.
 My whole life, I was in and out of school.
 I didn't have friends.
 I was working constantly and I didn't have a real life."

 In June 2008, at the age of 14, Momsen signed to IMG Models.
 She was the face of British fashion chain New Look for its spring/summer 2010 collection.
 After weeks of speculation about who would be the face of Madonna's 2010 fashion line "Material Girl", Momsen was announced on July 15, 2010.
 A week later, Momsen was announced as the model for John Galliano's new women's fragrance, scheduled to launch in autumn 2010.
 In 2010, she appeared in a video for Galliano's "Parlez-Moi d'Amour" fragrance ad campaign.

 Momsen is the face of Samantha Thavasa's handbag line.
 She has done multiple photoshoots, press events, and commercials.

 Momsen appeared on the cover of Page Six Magazine when she was 15 years old in 2009.
 She also appeared on the February 2010 cover of Seventeen.
 In October 2010, Momsen wore a pair of platform stilettos, thigh-high stockings, and a holster strapped around her leg for Revolver.
 She appeared on the cover of FHMs March 2012 edition and FHM ranked Momsen #29 in its 2012 Hot 100 issue.
 She also made her cover debut for Maxim in the November 2013 issue.

 In an interview with music journalist Jason Tanamor, when asked about posing for Playboy, she said, "I was at the mansion last week and took some pictures.
 Does that count?"